paulo-epi/paulo-epi/README.md

 I am a Full Stack/Mobile developer and a student at <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> Epitech.

+**I do freelance missions.** ⬇️ See below how to reach me. ⬇️

-- 🔭 I’m interested in Mobile development and UI/UX design.
+- 🔭 I’m interested in Full Stack/Mobile development and UI/UX design.
 - 🌱 Exploring Technical Content Writing.
 - ⚡ In my free time I like to travel and read all kinds of books.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/Paul%20Petit-0077B5?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/paul-julien-petit/)